 - Don’t take pictures of locals without permission

-- Don’t feel uncomfortable people staring at you, they are just curious about you
+- Don’t feel uncomfortable with people staring at you; they are just curious about you.

 - Don’t carry dangerous weapons

 - Don’t harm wild animals, plants, birds